Current Faculty

-Dr. Alex McCauley works on ecology and political economy in nineteenth-century literature.
+Alex McCauley works on ecology and political economy in nineteenth-century literature.
 Drownings, floods, swamps, sinking islands, liquefying crowds—that’s his material.
 Dr. McCauley tracks those interests back to the 2004 Indian Ocean tsunami, when he was living in Thailand and went to the coast with my high school to help out with relief efforts.
 That specific flood has led Dr. McCauley to global water issues: too much water, or not enough, everywhere we look.
 And, too often, that means a small number of people profiting from controlling that water.
 The humanistic question Dr. McCauley cares most about is how to read.
 That means thinking about the possibilities and limits of interpretive methods, whether interpreting a provincial Victorian novel or a contemporary report on dams filling up with silt.
 The hard work is avoiding algorithmic thinking.
 It’s very easy to see the same thing over and over wherever we look, and to repeat the same scripted arguments.
 (Like constantly complaining about a small number of people benefiting from controlling water.)
 The best solutions Dr. McCauley has found for that problem are attending to specifics, connecting those specifics to each other in new ways, and practicing self-criticism.

-Dr. Ian Schnee | I have always enjoyed talking about movies and video games.
-When I discovered philosophy, I realized that all along I had been practicing with my friends core humanistic skills: interpretating narratives; using evidence to argue for ambiguous character arcs; evaluating works according to norms of aesthetics, genre, morality, or game play.
+Ian Schnee is a teaching professor in the Department of Philosophy.
+Ian has always enjoyed talking about movies and video games.
+When he discovered philosophy, he realized that all along he had been practicing with his friends core humanistic skills: interpretating narratives; using evidence to argue for ambiguous character arcs; evaluating works according to norms of aesthetics, genre, morality, or game play.
 Philosophy concerns fundamental questions of what it means to be a person: how should we live; what gives our lives meaning; what (if anything) separates human intelligence from artificial intelligence?
-My work takes films and video games to be philosophical works that insightfully investigate these questions just as much as traditional books and journal articles.
+Ian's work takes films and video games to be philosophical works that insightfully investigate these questions just as much as traditional books and journal articles.

 Humanities 102 (Winter 2026) and 103 (Spring 2026)